AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-29/acsd-48771-wyswigy-editor-rendering-content-differently.md

 <u>Expected results</u>:

-The admin page builder should not display columns in rows.
+The Admin page builder should not display columns in rows.

 <u>Actual results</u>: